 - Keep gathering the metrics to see whether the steps you took have the desired effect.

-This way, you will only need to set up your communication platform in accordance with your business goals, and it will return the metrics you require in any form you wish – on a visual graphic dashboard or in a separate report.
+This way, you will only need to set up a platform following your business goals, and it will return the metrics you require in any form you wish – on a visual graphic dashboard or in a separate report.
 For that, create an account with HelpCrunch, and you will see how much useful information it can bring.